 George Demetri

-Scientific Advisor at Kojin Therapeutics
+Scientific Advisory Board Member at Kojin Therapeutics

 George Demetri, MD, FACP, FASCO, FAACR has dedicated his career to translational research aimed at understanding and treating precisely-defined subsets of sarcomas and other cancers.
 He was a pioneer in the development of imatinib (Glivec®), the first cancer therapy targeting gastrointestinal stromal tumor (GIST) as a molecularly-defined subset of sarcoma.
 Subsequently, his work has contributed to the U.S. FDA and worldwide regulatory approvals of several other “smart drugs” for cancer, including sunitinib (Sutent®) and regorafenib (Stivarga®) for GIST, tazemetostat (Tazverik®) for epithelioid sarcomas, as well as pazopanib (Votrient®), eribulin (Halaven®) and trabectedin (Yondelis®) for other sarcomas.
 In a related contribution, Dr. Demetri served on the Scientific Advisory Board for Plexxikon to develop the first mutant BRAF inhibitor, vemurafenib (Zelboraf®), as a mutation-targeted therapy for a subset of melanomas.
 More recently, he serves on the Board of Directors of two public companies: Blueprint Medicines in Cambridge, MA, which discovered and developed avapritinib (Ayvakit®) for a mutationally-defined subset of GIST previously resistant to all other therapies, and Translate Bio which is developing mRNA technology for various indications.